 To ensure that the quality of power and the safety of the public are not compromised in the quest for ever-cheaper energy, power reliability must be examined.
 The intent of this category is to assess the quality of power delivery and reduce negative impacts on the customer.
 The criteria in this category address power quality, supply availability, sustained and momentary interruptions, microgrid capabilities, and safety.

 Environmental responsibility is increasingly becoming an expectation for both companies and consumers in all sectors.
 The intent of this category is to assess the environmental impact of electricity generation and transmission and encourage the adoption of clean energy.
 The criteria in this category address energy efficiency, air emissions, resource use, renewable energy credits, and power delivery impacts.

-As a demonstration of the PEER Energy Efficiency and Environment category, PPI took six of the criteria that were publicly available through EIA to illustrate the transparency that this system can bring to evaluating electricity generation.
+As a demonstration of the PEER Energy Efficiency and Environment category, six of the criteria that are publicly available through EIA were used to illustrate the transparency that this system can bring to evaluating electricity generation.

 The subject of state performance was chosen because of its importance to the national discourse on electricity and the manner in which the program reveals surprising disparity between expectations and the actual results.
 The map highlights each state's score and five exceptional performers:

 Each state is assessed based on the generation within their state.
 Several states import significant amounts of electricity that could impact their overall performance but is not included in this ranking.